The Bankrate promise

 What does an act of God include?

-An act of God is a natural event that cannot be predicted or prevented, and occurs outside of human cause or control.
+An act of God is a natural event that cannot always be predicted or prevented and occurs outside of human cause or control.
 The term can be found in some consumer contracts, such as extended warranties, discussing coverage eligibility in the case of natural disasters.
-It is a phrase you may also hear referenced in the insurance industry, though it may not appear as an “act of God” in your contract or policy.
+It is a phrase you may also hear referenced in the insurance industry, though it may not appear as an “act of God” in your policy agreement.
 The phrase dates back to the 1500s from an English property-related court case and was further upheld in a 1944 Florida Supreme Court case with the same definition.

 The religious connotation of the phrase has lent it to scrutiny, so many refer to these occurrences as acts of nature.
-When an act of nature happens, certain car insurance coverage types could pay for the damage caused by the act.
-The specific events covered include:
+When an act of nature happens, certain car insurance coverage types could pay for the damage caused by the act, or peril.
+The specific events covered may include:

 - Lightning strikes